jespinal/PE-Category-Filter/readme.txt

 = Is this plugin accessible? =

-Yes, the plugin is fully WCAG AA compliant with screen reader support and keyboard navigation.
+Yes, the plugin supports screen readers and keyboard navigation.

 = Does this plugin affect SEO? =